 Selected Securities, White Collar and Banking Experience

-- Represent a witness in SIGTARP and Department of Justice investigation of securities fraud involving the Treasury Department’s purchase of mortgage backed securities.
+- Represent a witness in SIGTARP and Department of Justice investigation of securities fraud in relation to the Public-Private Investment Program involving residential mortgage-backed securities.

 - Represent a senior trader and a financial officer in the CFTC and Trustee investigation of the MF Global Holdings, Inc. bankruptcy .